martin-lueker/opentitan/hw/ip/pattgen/doc/_index.md

 The `bit_ctr` counter increments on every falling edge of `clk_int`, until it overflows at the pattern length based on the `pattern_size` input.

-In the `ACTIVE` state, the FSM `pda` output is driven by a multiplexor, connected to the `pattern` input.
+In the `ACTIVE` state, the FSM `pda` output is driven by a multiplexer, connected to the `pattern` input.
 The value of `bit_ctr` selects the bit value from the appropriate sequence position, via this multiplexor.

 Finally whevever `bit_ctr` overflows and reverts to zero, the `repeat_ctr` increments, and the pattern starts again.